MehrdadArman/parking-lots/README.md

-# Wemolo - Frontend Challenge

 ## **Introduction**

-Implement a tinder-like UI that fetches the list of parking lots from our [GraphQL API ](https://interview-apixx07.dev.park-depot.de/).
+Implement a tinder-like UI that fetches the list of parking lots

 ## Project Link